jithinsisaac/BDA-Expt1-NodeRED-JSON-InfluxDB-2021/README.md

 ### Laboratory Experiment No. 1

 ### Objective
-To encode & decode JSON messages (Semi-structed data) & To learn and implement the InfluxDB Time Series Database used to measure IoT sensor data, via Node-RED in an AWS EC2 instance.
+To encode & decode JSON messages (Semi-structed data) & To learn and implement the InfluxDB Time Series NoSQL Database used to measure IoT sensor data, via Node-RED in an AWS EC2 instance.

 ### Tools used
 - Software: